vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 </div>
 ```

->Nested Elements: We can use > to nest elements within each other
+:writing_hand: Nested Elements: We can use > to nest elements within each other
->Multiplication: We can use the * operator to create multiple elements
+:writing_hand: Multiplication: We can use the * operator to create multiple elements
 - `ul>li*5` gives : (would generate an unordered list with 5 list items)
 ```html
 <ul>